 The European Union (EU) knows free movement of goods and persons.
-If you are posting your employees to a country inside the EU to do a job, you normally have to meet certain obligations.
+If you are posting your employees from the Netherlands to a country inside the EU to do a job, you normally have to meet certain obligations.
 One of the obligations is your duty to notify the government in the EU country you are posting your workers to.

 Choose a country

 The notification duty for workers from the EU extends to all EEA countries plus Switzerland.
 The demands and procedures differ per country.
 This overview shows you what you need to do per country.
 You must notify the government of the EU country you are posting your workers to.
 Often, you have to do this prior to the actual posting period.
 Besides the notification duty, you should get acquainted with the working conditions.
 Also, you should find out how to ensure social insurance coverage for your posted workers.